ctphoenix/Python-Course-Material/chapter2.md

 - `board` is already defined from previous exercises.
 Call `random_place(board, player)` to place a random marker for Player 2, and store this as `board` to update its value.

 *** =hint
-- The `choice` function in the `random` library will randomly select one item from an iterable!
+- The `random.choice` function in the `random` library will randomly select one item from an iterable!

 *** =pre_exercise_code
 ```{python}